nubomedia-vtt/armoduledemos/DevelopersGuide.md

 Developers Guide
 =========================

-This document describes details of the ArDemo for that utilizes [ARModule](https://github.com/nubomedia-vtt/armodule)
+This document describes details of the ArDemo that utilizes [ARModule](https://github.com/nubomedia-vtt/armodule)

 Details of the Demo
 ---------